-- 8.11 Staff should not dismiss abusive behaviour as 'normal' between young people and should not develop high thresholds before acting. - 8.12 There may be delays to a criminal process, but the school should not wait for the outcome before protecting the victim, alleged perpetrator and other children in the school. - 8.13 The School needs to manage the balance between supporting the victim and ensuring the alleged perpetrator has an education and safeguarding support themselves.
-Appropriate support should be ongoing basis to the victim. - 8.14 Sexting involves images or videos which are indecent or of a sexual nature, generated by children under the age of 18 or of children under the age of 18, shared via a mobile phone, handheld device or website.
+9.11 Staff should not dismiss abusive behaviour as banter or as 'normal' between young people or as part of growing up, and should not develop high thresholds before acting.

+9.12 There may be delays to a criminal process, but the school should not wait for the outcome before protecting the victim, alleged perpetrator and other children in the school.

+9.13 The School needs to manage the balance between supporting the victim and ensuring the alleged perpetrator has an education and safeguarding support themselves.
+Appropriate support should be given on an ongoing basis to the victim.

+9.14 Sexting involves images or videos which are indecent or of a sexual nature, generated by children under the age of 18 or of children under the age of 18, shared via a mobile phone, handheld device or website.
 At Somerford Primary School sexting is defined as 'Youth produced sexual imagery' and staff are clear that making, possessing and distributing indecent imagery of someone under 18 is illegal.
 This includes imagery of yourself if you are under 18.
 Staff are also aware that the speed and ease of sharing imagery can expose children to risks including embarrassment, bullying and increased vulnerability to sexual exploitation.
 Staff will respond swiftly and confidently to ensure that children are safeguarded, supported and educated.
-If a case of youth produced sexual imagery is reported or disclosed the DSL will take the lead in following the school's 'Youth Produced Sexual Imagery Procedures' which are derived from the August 2016 guidance from UKCCIS: 'Sexting in schools and colleges: responding to incidents and safeguarding young people'. - 8.15 At Somerford Primary School we work hard to minimise the risk of peer on peer abuse.
+If a case of youth produced sexual imagery is reported or disclosed the DSL will take the lead in following the school's 'Youth Produced Sexual Imagery Procedures' which are derived from the December 2020 guidance from UKCCIS and DfE: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people'.

+9.15 At Somerford Primary School we work hard to minimise the risk of peer on peer abuse.
 We have a comprehensive PSHE curriculum 'Jigsaw' across the school that develops children's personal and social skills.
 It deals with issues of bullying and peer pressure in an age appropriate way and develops children's conflict resolution skills.

 The school has a robust Anti Bullying Policy which details the proactive steps we take to prevent bullying but also the action we take when bullying occurs.
 Other policies such as the Positive Behaviour Policy and Internet Acceptable Use Policy, also help to reduce the risk of this abuse.
+The school has an Anti Bullying Champion and pupil Anti Bullying Ambassadors.